krk2183/TaskLinex/README.md

 **TaskLinex** is a focus-first productivity system that eliminates cognitive overload by surfacing only what matters now.
 By prioritizing team-centric communication, we slash meeting times and reclaim your peak performance.

-It is not a notes app, a document wiki, or a workspace clone.
-It is a tool for **execution**.

 ---

 ## 🧠 Core Philosophy
 > **Clarity before complexity.
 Execution before organization.**

-Most productivity tools fail because they optimize for *storage*, not *action*.
 TaskLinex is built around the **Pulse**, a central interface designed to answer three questions at a glance:
 1. **What am I working on right now?**
 2. **How far along am I?**
 3. **What should I do next?**